sslivins/pysensorlinx/README.md

 # pyomnisense

-pyomnisense is a Python library for accessing Omnisense sensor data directly from the omnisense website.
+pyomnisense is a Python library for accessing Omnisense sensor data directly from the omnisense.com website.
 It supports logging into the service, retrieving site lists, and fetching sensor data.

 ## Features